samuelpratt/Sudoku/README.md

 * A bit more image clean up (I.e. removing the grid that we found so that if some of it gets into the extracted image it doesn't confuse the OCR algorthm).
-* Stretching the image straight
+* Stretching the image straight using the OpenCV "Warp Perspective" transform.
  * http://docs.opencv.org/3.1.0/da/d6e/tutorial_py_geometric_transformations.html
  * http://stackoverflow.com/questions/17361693/cant-get-opencvs-warpperspective-to-work-on-android